“They Perched On Their Stilts, Pointing and Daring Me to Break Custom”

 In midair, he transmuted the iron of the severed arm to its unbreakable primordial form—“cold iron,” or adamantine.
 What resulted was a misshapen, oily-black, diamond-crystal-patterned bludgeon—one that was frigid to the touch and almost impossibly heavy.

 The business end of it drove mercilessly through the other golem’s head, smashing it clean off.

 The decapitated construct faltered and sank to its knees.
 Jules reeled with the centrifugal force of the appendage in his grasp, clinging to it for dear life, knowing that, if he let go, it was sure to go careening into the gallery and kill someone.

 There are about a million less-crazy ways I could have demonstrated this—

 The improvised adamantine bludgeon slammed into the ground—decimating yet more priceless antique marble—and sent Jules’s feather-light frame skittering end-over-end across the floor.

 The apprentice landed hard and rolled out flat on his back, gasping for air.

-Not being overly accustomed to physical injury, he was wrongly convinced for about five seconds that he had pulverized every bone in his body.
+Not being overly accustomed to severe physical injury, he was wrongly convinced for about five seconds that he had pulverized every bone in his body.

 Much-needed air finally poured into his lungs, burning like fire.